Learn How to Confidently Deal with Underperforming Employees

 The key is addressing any issues you notice before they become more significant problems.
 Here’s how to deal with underperforming employees:

-- Be quick.
+1. Be quick.
 It would be best if you never waited for a performance review to address an issue with an employee.
-They will feel blindsided and annoyed if they could have corrected a problem sooner.
+They will feel blindsided and annoyed if they had been able to correct a problem sooner.
 However, it would be best to do it as soon as you need a conversation.

-- Be specific.
-An employee can’t fix a problem that even you have only a vague understanding of the opportunity.
+2. Be specific.
+An employee can’t fix a problem that you have only a vague understanding of.
 Specifically, document their examples of things that went wrong and point out examples of behaviors you’re addressing.

-- Be fair.
+3. Be fair.
 Don’t let personal bias or favoritism impact the way you give feedback.
-You should provide critical feedback to anyone who warrants it, even if (and sometimes, especially if) you have a close working relationship with the person.
+You should provide critical feedback to anyone who warrants it, even if (and sometimes especially if) you have a close working relationship with them.
 Likewise, give praise to every employee in equal measure.

-- Be kind.
+4. Be kind.
 No one likes to have their mistakes pointed out, which will likely affect morale.
 So even the most irritating missteps should be addressed with kindness and respect.
-Many managers are fond of the “sandwich” method—start with positive feedback, address the negative, and then end on a positive note again.
+Many managers are fond of the “sandwich” method—start with positive feedback, address the negative, and end on a positive note.

-- Be attentive.
+5. Be attentive.
 Offer the employee a chance to explain.
-For example, if poor performance results from incorrect training or another breakdown in the overall process, it must address that issue.
+For example, if poor performance results from incorrect training or another breakdown in the overall process, the issue must be addressed.
 In addition, you might be able to help future employees by considering their feedback.

 While it’s essential to learn how to deal with underperforming employees, the approach is not one-size-fits-all.
-Sometimes, if an employee has a good work ethic and shows promise in other areas, it may be worth reshaping the role or moving them to another place in the organization to use their talents.
+Sometimes, if an employee has a strong work ethic and shows promise in other areas, it may be worth reshaping the role or moving them to another position within the organization to leverage their talents.

-However, this should not be the first tool in your arsenal and should never be used for someone who is just a poor employee overall.
+However, this should not be the first tool in your arsenal, and it should never be used on someone who is just a poor employee overall.
 You don’t want to saddle another team with someone who has proven to be unreliable.

 If you’re concerned about your approach to managing underperformance, a business coach can help you gain some perspective.
 Would you mind filling out my contact form and scheduling a complimentary coaching call to learn how to deal with underperforming employees?